laravel/docs/requests.md

     $username = $request->old('username');

 Laravel also provides a global `old` helper.
-If you are displaying old input within a [Blade template](/docs/{{version}}/blade), it is more convenient to use the `old` helper.
+If you are displaying old input within a [Blade template](/docs/{{version}}/blade), it is more convenient to use the `old` helper to re-populate the form.
 If no old input exists for the given field, `null` will be returned:

     <input type="text" name="username" value="{{ old('username') }}">